Stages in RIT’s Curriculum Review Process

-- Description of the goals and justification for the proposed program;
+- Description of the goals, needs, and justification for the proposed program;

 - Description of how the program fits with RIT’s mission and Academic Blueprint Portfolio criteria and characteristics;

 - Indication of specific curricular linkages with other academic programs and associated interdisciplinary connections;

 - Discussion of marketability and future sustainability of program based on input provided by Enrollment Management and Career Services relative to projected enrollment;

 - Description of the impact of the proposed new program on the unit and college resources.
 Specifically, how the development of this program uses resources already assigned to the academic unit/college (space, faculty/staff, etc.) and the plan for reorganization or re-allocation of resources.
 A Cost Model Template is required to project revenue and expenses.

 - Public Vetting:

 When the concept paper is ready for review, it should be sent by the Dean to the Provost for a four- week posting to the Provost’s Curriculum and Academic Program Management website with a call for comment by the RIT community.
 The call for comment by the RIT community will be sent out by the Provost's Office.
 Comments and suggestions by RIT Community members should be made utilizing the website electronic feedback option.
-Among other things, the purpose of community input is to identify potential synergy and /or overlap between the proposed program and other programs in the same college and different colleges or units across campus.
+Among other things, the purpose of community input is to identify potential synergy and/or overlap between the proposed program and other programs in the same college and different colleges or units across campus.
 In addition, in order to further engage the RIT community, the initiator is encouraged to provide an appropriate opportunity for a public forum where questions and comment regarding synergy and overlap can be discussed.